mactavishz/Teastore/README.md

-# TeaStore - Runnable Refactored System
+# TeaStore

-This branch contains the runnable refactored system for the [TeaStore](https://github.com/DescartesResearch/TeaStore) project.
+This repository contains the refactored version of an online store based on the [TeaStore](https://github.com/DescartesResearch/TeaStore) project.

-Check out the [REPRODUCTION.md](/REPRODUCTION.md) to see how to develop, deploy and reproduce the evaluation.

 Currently, there are different refactored versions of the TeaStore project on different branches: